gothicmuppet/career2/index.md

 - Monitor Continuous Integration/ Continuous Deployment [CI/CD] pipelines using Concourse.

 ## SAP BI analyst, February 2020 to June 2021
-- drive automation in processes
+- Drive automation in processes
 - Reviewing system logs for errors in client system.
 - Maintain integrity of large data transfers in process chains.
 - Resolve process bottlenecks in process chains.
 - Reporting and analysis; system and platform performance.
 - Perform system stabilization activities.
 - Increase efficiency of tracker by 83%.
-- lead team meetings
+- Lead team meetings
 - In SAP Hana Studio, created a SQL statement to enhance proficiency by 50% to send system status updates

 ## SAP Portal Analyst, February 2019 to January 2020